adipandey06/sthi/README.md

 The initial website was designed to onboard early vendors and buyers.
 The approach:

-> Cold-call local businesses → If interested, ask them to search their Google Place on our website → Log in via GMB → Auto-schedule a GMeet → Verify the business + pitch the platform.
+> Cold-call local businesses → If interested, ask them to search their Google Place on our website → Log in via GMB → Auto-schedule a GMeet where we verified the details of the business + pitched the platform.

 ---